 OKI's diversity promotion logo contains the sentiment that "We will combine each of our differing colors to paint one picture while respecting one another.
 From that pictures expands a creative, hitherto unseen world that cannot be expressed monochromatically.
 We will create innovation through diversity."
 This logo was designed by "OKI Networkers (members who work from home in many parts of the country, including people with severe physical disabilities)" who works for OKI Workwell, a group company.

-In order to leverage and smoothly pass on the techniques and skills of experienced employees, OKI supports the workplace participation and diverse work styles of older employees who continue to be hired after retirement.
+In order to leverage and smoothly pass on the techniques and skills cultivated by employees, OKI supports the workplace participation and diverse work styles of older employees who continue to be hired after retirement.
 Based on the principle of continued employment in workplaces where the employee can be expected to play the most active role while meeting his/her needs and expertise, we support pre-retirement employees in designing their careers after retirement by holding meetings with them and confirming their career paths.
 In addition, as with regular employees, we have introduced systems that lead to increasing the participation and motivation of older employees, such as target management and evaluation system.
 The continuous employment system is for all employees who wish to continue working until they reach the age of 65.
 Since April 2021, we also have a continuous employment system for those who meet certain criteria for employment until they reach the age of 70.